Net-Mist/tell-me-the-odds/Readme.md

 ### CI

 - A github action perform a security audit every day.
 More specifically:
-  - cargo-deny check for security vulnerabilities, license violation, unmaintained projects and several other things
+  - Cargo-deny check for security vulnerabilities, license violation, unmaintained projects and several other things.
-  - cargo-audit for a second security audit.
-Seems to find more stuff than cargo-deny
+  - Cargo-audit for a second security audit.
+Seems to be more precise than cargo-deny, and also automatically open issue on security vulnerabilities.
 - A second CI run the classic steps:

   - format with `cargo-fmt`